dmitry-ivanov/laravel-helper-functions/README.md

 // "php artisan report" would be called in background
 ```

-Optional `before` and `after` sub-commands can be set as a second and third parameters:
+Optional `before` and `after` sub-commands can be set as a second and third parameter:

 ```php
 call_in_background('report:monthly subscriptions', 'sleep 0.3');